jgato/jgato/random_docs/Mellanox_Sriov.md

 So, we [hit this know bug](https://access.redhat.com/solutions/7073932).
 SRIOV Operator, with the Mellanox plugin and SecureBoot enabled cannot work together.

 ## Trying the workaround
+*Thanks to Yuval Kashtan who created the WA, I am must testing it*

 Disable again secureboot.